-Regulations Points are Considered to Inhibit Reasoning National Modern Retail location besides minimarket, has to reffering to district/ These regulations city spatial planning (RTRWK).
-For the region that does not h ve Presidential decree No. are considered RTRWK is prohibited give the establishment of modern retail permit.
-112 of 2007 and Rules inhibit because: The establishment of modern retail has to consider the distance of Trade Ministry No. Limiting the between the traditional retail that has been established. location of 53 of 2008, concerning Trading term that has to be set by modern retail for the supplier, modern retail.
-Structuring and has to follow this condition: Guiding of Traditional Making Modern retailer can not ask for regular discount if the supplier Markets, Shopping business provides net published prices to all modern retail.
-Centers and Modern relationships Fixed Rebate (discounted prices from suppliers to moder between Stores retail without being linked to sales targets), can only begiven the modern periodically in 3 months, a maximum of 1% retailers and Fixed Rebate, discount given by the suppliers related to sales their suppliers target, with the conditions: inflexible, due If the sales achieve 100% from the target, get the to the spesific discounted price a maximum of 1%. trading terms.
+Regulations Points are Considered to Inhibit Reasoning National Presidential decree No. 112 of 2007 and Rules of Trade Ministry No. 53 of 2008, concerning Structuring and Guiding of Traditional Markets, Shopping Centers and Modern Stores Modern Retail location besides minimarket, has to reffering to district/ city spatial planning (RTRWK).
+For the region that does not h ve RTRWK is prohibited give the establishment of modern retail permit.
+The establishment of modern retail has to consider the dista nce between the traditional retail that has been established.
+Trading term that has to be set by modern retail for the supplier, has to follow this condition: Modern retailer can not ask for regular discount if the supplier provides net published prices to all modern retail.
+Fixed Rebate (discounted prices from suppliers to moder retail without being linked to sales targets), can only begiven periodically in 3 months, a maximum of 1% Fixed Rebate, discount given by the suppliers related to sales target, with the conditions: If the sales achieve 100% from the target, get the discounted price a maximum of 1%.
 If the sales achieve 101%-115%, then the excess gets a maximum discount of 5%.
 If the sales achieve >115%, then the excess gets a maximum discount of 10%.
-Regional (DKI Jakarta) The minimum distance of 100-200 m2 modern retailer area with This regulation Provincial Regulation traditional retailer is 0,5 km. is considered as The minimum distance of 200-1000 m2 modern retailer area with No. 2/2002 concerning severely limiting Private Markets in DKI traditional retailer is 1 km. the space for The minimum distance of 1000-2000 m2 modern retailer are a with Iakarta modern retail traditional retailer is 1,5 km. market.
+These regulations are considered inhibit because: - Limiting the location of modern retail. - Making business relationships between the modern retailers and their suppliers inflexible, due to the spesific trading terms.
+Regional (DKI Jakarta) Provincial Regulation No. 2/2002 concerning Private Markets in DKI Jakarta The minimum distance of 100-200 m2 modern retailer area with traditional retailer is 0,5 km.
+The minimum distance of 200-1000 m2 modern retailer area with traditional retailer is 1 km.
+The minimum distance of 1000-2000 m2 modern retailer are a with traditional retailer is 1,5 km.
 The minimum distance of 2000-4000 m2 modern retailer are a with traditional retailer is 2 km.
-Governor's Instruction The > 5000 m2 area of modern retail business licenses are granted This regulation only if it is in the shopping center building is considered as No. 115/2006 The license of stand alone modern retail won't be extended. concerning severely limiting Postponement of the space for Establishment of modern retail Minimarkets in the market.
-DKI Jakarta Region to go bankrupt or close their outlets.
-In the study of Hortaçsu and Syverson, regarding the evolution of the ongoing retail industry in America, showing that over a period of 60 years from 1954 to 2014, the value added of the retail sector continued to decline from 8.7% to below 6% during 2014.16 concerning Structuring and Guiding of Traditional Markets, Shopping Centers and Modern Stores as well as several Regional Regulations (especially the Provincial Government of DKI Jakarta) such as Regional Regulation No. 2 of 2002, and Governor's Instruction No. 115 of 2006 concerning the Postponement of License for Establishment of Minimarkets in the DKI Jakarta province, are considered to inhibit the development of modern retails.
-Reasons why those government regulations are considered inhibiting the development of modern retails were given at Table 4.
+This regulation is considered as severely limiting the space for modern retail market.
+Governor's Instruction No. 115/2006 concerning Postponement of Establishment of Minimarkets in the DKI Jakarta Region The > 5000 m2 area of modern retail business licenses are g: anted only if it is in the shopping center building The license of stand alone modern retail won't be extended.
+This regulation is considered as severely limiting the space for modern retail market.